 Ken Braslow, MD

 Ken Braslow attended medical school at the University of Southern California, and did his residency in adult psychiatry at the University of Texas, and his fellowship in child and adolescent psychiatry at the University of California, San Francisco.
 Afterwards, he had the privilege of working with U.S. military members and their families in Germany and Korea.
 Currently he is an assistant clinical professor of psychiatry at UCSF, where he supervises residents and teaches parent-child psychotherapy.
 He is board-certified in both child/adolescent and adult psychiatry and is a member of the American Academy of Child & Adolescent Psychiatry.
 His therapeutic philosophy is to custom tailor a treatment plan that takes into account each individual's or family's strengths and goals.
 He believes in combining high quality treatment with the virtues of old-fashioned care, and offers both medication management and psychotherapy for children, families, parents, and adults.
-He often see children who get into trouble; have academic, learning, or relationship difficulties; have ADHD, anxiety or depression; are underachievers; have family stress or whose parents are divorced or separating; or who have been adopted, abused, neglected or traumatized.
+He often sees children who get into trouble; have academic, learning, or relationship difficulties; have ADHD, anxiety or depression; are underachievers; have family stress or whose parents are divorced or separating; or who have been adopted, abused, neglected or traumatized.
 His focus with children is multi-fold: to improve behavior, academics, and relationships.
-He helps treat underlying conditions, deepens relationships, teaches how to work through conflict better, and in the process, reduce troubling symptoms.
+He helps to treat underlying conditions, deepen relationships, teach how to work through conflict better, and in the process, reduce troubling symptoms.

 Davida Cohen, M.F.T. - Marriage and Family Therapist